Physical Address

 Fissure | Unknown |

 Based on the data collected, some scientists think that volcanic eruptions on Venus could be relatively recent – perhaps within the last few million years.
 To put that into perspective, Earth’s most recent large-scale volcanic eruption occurred over 75,000 years ago at Mount Toba in Indonesia.
-If this is true, it would mean that Venus is still geologically active, which could have significant implications for its atmosphere and climate.

 The volcanic landscape of Venus is genuinely remarkable and presents unique features not found anywhere else in our solar system.
 As we continue to learn more about this enigmatic planet through future missions, I’m excited to see what discoveries await us in unveiling its volcanic secrets.